AnthonyCxx/Notes-and-Writeups/Python/GUI/Events.md

 ```

 ## Making a Useful Button
-This button measures the amount of time the user holds the button by starting a timer when it's initially pressed and then ending the timer when it's released. <br />
+This button measures the amount of time the user holds the button by starting a timer when it's initially pressed and then ending the timer when it's released.
 The _on\_release()_ method also prints the elapsed time.

 ```Python